Maksym-UA/BikeApp/README.md

 	This will either setuo empty database or add bikes to the data accordingly.

-- When you are ready to run the app, simply type in `/vagrant/final_project` directory:
+- When you are ready to run the app, simply type in `/vagrant/final_project` directory at the shell prompt:

 	```
     $ python project.py